inlinedio/ikv-store/README.md

 IKV is a high-performance **fully-managed, embedded key-value** store for powering ML inference.
 It's unique design tradeoffs makes it perfect for accessing large key-value datasets with very low latency in a production setting.

 #### Embedded & Blazing Fast
 IKV is an eventually-consistent, partitioned **[embedded database](https://en.wikipedia.org/wiki/Embedded_database)** on top of a backend data layer.
-IKV can serve read requests without making any network calls, and provides **single-digit microsecond** P99 read latency from a client’s point-of-view.
+It can serve read requests without making any network calls, and provides **single-digit microsecond** P99 read latency from a client’s point-of-view.
 This is **100x faster than existing solutions like Redis**.
-See [benchmarks](#benchmarks-|-100x-faster-than-Redis)
+See [benchmarks](#benchmarks).

 IKV is heavily optimized for read performance (latency/throughput):
  - In-memory with option to spill to local disk.